BRAIN-Aalto/brain-aalto.github.io/src/people.md

 ::: full-width
 ![](imgs/stephane.jpg)
 **Stéphane Deny - Principal Investigator [[website](https://sites.google.com/view/stephanedeny/home)]**
-As philospher Émile-Auguste Chartier used to say: "Nothing is more dangerous than an idea, when it's the only one you have".
+As philospher Émile-Auguste Chartier liked to say: "Nothing is more dangerous than an idea, when it's the only one you have".
 :::

 ## Doctoral Researchers